Gunderson Do-All Machine: History and design

 The Gunderson Do-All Machine includes more than 30 individual machines that are linked together by an array of belts, gears, pulleys, and transmissions.
 Collectively, they operate in a continuous chain reaction on the power of one 10 hp Whitte gas oil well engine, forming a kinetic sculpture.
 The entire network is mounted on a 15 ft flat bed trailer platform, so that it can be transported to engine shows, educational venues, and county fairs.
 The combined weight of the trailer and all components is about 6000 pounds.

 The Do-All's layout and design allows one to follow the chain reaction from machine to machine while observing the internal cogs, gears, and other components that make them work.
-The variety of machines include an automatically reversing worm gear, a water pump impellar, a governor/gas valve from a 20-horsepower (HP) JC engine, a blacksmith blower/bubble maker, the main line shaft and pulley from an antique corn grinder, a floating gear, a DC 110-volt generator and lights, a 38-to-1 gear reducer, a bicycle light generator, and a fan blower painted to look like a clown.
+The variety of machines include an automatically reversing worm gear, a water pump impeller, a governor/gas valve from a 20-horsepower (HP) JC engine, a blacksmith blower/bubble maker, the main line shaft and pulley from an antique corn grinder, a floating gear, a DC 110-volt generator and lights, a 38-to-1 gear reducer, a bicycle light generator, and a fan blower painted to look like a clown.
 Recent additions include a penny press that creates a commemorative Do-All Machine coin and a rotating satellite dish with sun and moon images painted on opposite sides.